ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    ```
    {:pre}

-   The last lines should list the File Storage mount.
+   The last lines should list the file storage mount.
 If this is not the case, use `journalctl -xe` to debug the mount operation.
    {: tip}

 ### Setup a backup at regular interval